Skip to content

 As a sole trader, you can hire staff.
 It is legal.
 But the practicalities are messy.
 You need to register as an employer with HMRC, operate PAYE, run payroll, submit RTI returns, and handle pension auto-enrolment.
 All of that is easier within a limited company structure because the company is the employer, not you personally.

 More importantly, if you hire contractors, IR35 becomes a consideration.
 As a sole trader, you are not typically the party issuing Status Determination Statements (SDS).
-But once you have a limited company and you engage contractors, you become a medium or large agency for IR35 purposes if you meet the size criteria (turnover over £10.2m, balance sheet over £5.1m, or more than 50 employees).
+But once you have a limited company and you engage contractors, you become a medium or large agency for IR35 purposes if you meet the Companies Act medium or large size criteria (based on turnover, balance sheet total and employee headcount; the thresholds were uplifted in 2025, so check the current figures).
 Most agencies are below that threshold, but the rules still apply if you are a public authority or if the contractor is engaged through an intermediary.

 Even without IR35 complications, having a company structure makes it cleaner to engage subcontractors, issue invoices, and manage payments.
 Your company contracts with theirs.
 Your personal tax affairs stay separate.